FTC9889/CC_9889_2016_17/README.md

   OpMode for Teleoperated Period

-##Awards
+## Awards
 - Control Award Winner at Qualifying event
-- Control Award Finalist at League Tournament
+- Control Award Finalist at North New Jersey League Tournament
-- Control Award Finalist at State Championship
+- Control Award Finalist at New Jersey State Championship